 January 18, 2018: Section 508 Compliance

-Last January, the Section 508 standards were refreshed to update the ICT accessibility requirements.1 One of the most significant changes was to incorporate the technical requirements of Web Content Accessibility Guidelines (WCAG) 2.0 in reference to accessibility of websites and other digital content such as software applications and electronic documents.
+One of the most significant changes was to incorporate the technical requirements of WCAG 2.0 about accessibility of websites and other digital content such as software applications and electronic documents.

 January 1, 2018: AODA Compliance

 If your organization does business with people in Ontario, it needs to follow the Accessibility for Ontarians with Disabilities Act (AODA).
 According to this deadline, public spaces must be made accessible when they are built, redeveloped or changed.

 The AODA also requires large businesses and non-profit organizations to submit an Accessibility Compliance Report every three years.
 The next compliance report is due on December 31, 2020.5